PennyLaneAI/pennylane/doc/development/plugins.rst

     batch, fn = transform_program(initial_batch)
     fn(dev.execute(batch, execution_config))

-This section will focus on step 1, see the section on the :ref:`**Execution Config** <execution_config>` below for more information on step 2.
+This section will focus on :meth:`~.devices.Device.preprocess_transforms`, see the section on the :ref:`**Execution Config** <execution_config>` below for more information on :meth:`~.devices.Device.setup_execution_config`.

 PennyLane can potentially provide a default implementation of a transform program through :meth:`~.devices.Device.preprocess_transforms`, which should be sufficient for most plugin devices.
 This requires that a TOML-formatted configuration file is defined for your device.
 The details of this configuration file is described :ref:`the next section <device_capabilities>`.
 The default preprocessing program will be constructed based on what is declared in this file if provided.

-Alternatively, you could override the :meth:`~.devices.Device.preprocess_transforms` method with a completely customized implementation.
+You could override the :meth:`~.devices.Device.preprocess_transforms` method with a completely customized implementation, or extend the default behaviour by adding new transforms.

 The :meth:`~.devices.Device.preprocess_transforms` method should start with creating a transform program: